21 Pottery Wheel Throwing Tips

 For the clay to stick properly, the surface needs to be damp.
 Squeeze out your sponge and wipe the surface.
 Squeeze out your sponge and wipe it on the potter’s wheel or bat.

 The clay will stick right to the surface.
-The clay will not come off unless you remove it with the wire cutter or it dries off the bat.
+The clay will not come off unless you remove it with a wire cutter or it dries on the bat.

 6. Develop a Good Centering Position

-Centering clay can be a difficult skill to master, but developing the proper position will make centering much easier.
+Centering clay can be difficult to master, but developing the proper position will make it much easier.

 Place your legs as close to the splash pan as you can.
-Keep your arms anchored to your legs or the side of your body, and keep your back straight.
+Keep your arms anchored to your legs or your side, and keep your back straight.

 Make sure you’re using the heel of your hand and that your wrist is bent.
 Lean your body into the clay and allow your whole body to join in the centering process.
 That way, the clay has nowhere to go except where you want it.

 Centering clay is all about leveraging your body weight and staying relaxed.
-The more stable your position, the easier it will be to get the clay centered.
+The more stable your position, the easier it will be to center the clay.
 If you don’t control the clay, it will control you.

 7. Use a Sponge for Better Control

-When centering and coning up the clay, you can use a sponge to add controlled amounts of water.
+When centering and coning up the clay, you can use a sponge to add water in controlled amounts.
 This reduces the number of times you need to remove your hands, allowing you to maintain better control over the clay.

-Load the sponge with water, then squeeze a little water out of the sponge when pressing down on the clay whenever the clay feels dry.
+Load the sponge with water, then squeeze out a little water as you press down on the clay whenever it feels dry.

 This way, you don’t have to take your hands off the Clay as often to add more water.
-Plus, you have more control over the amount of water you release onto the clay.
+Plus, you have more control over how much water you release onto the clay.

-The Sponge also works well in helping to control the clay when coning it up.
-Remove the water from the sponge and press inward while you’re moving the clay upward.
+The Sponge also helps control the clay when coning it up.
+Remove the water from the sponge and press inward as you move the clay upward.

 Load the sponge with water and continue centering the clay.